Amanhussain786/Library-Management-System/README.md

 ## Contributing

-Contributions to the E-Commerce Backend Application are welcome.
+Contributions to the Library management system application are welcome.
 If you find any issues or have suggestions for improvement, please create a new issue or submit a pull request.

 ## Screenshot
 ![Swagger1](https://github.com/Amanhussain786/Library-Management-System/assets/78783889/0f6c7037-d116-4f39-a413-256abc111dc8)